 - Synapse and neurotransmitter physiology.

-- Principles of neuropharmacokinetics and pharmacodynamics.
+- Principles of neuropharmacokinetics, pharmacodynamics and pharmacogenomics.

 - Modes of actions of drugs used to treat neurological diseases.

 - Principles of pharmacological treatment, especially:

 - o Vascular disease/Stroke

 - o Pain

 - o Multiple sclerosis

 - Motor neurone disease

 - o Migraine

 - Psychiatric disorders

 - Autoimmune disorders

 - o Epilepsy

-- Movement disorders
+- o Movement disorders

 - o Dementia

+- o Antimicrobials in neurological infectious diseases

 - Adverse effects of medications.
 Interactions involving medications.

 - Awareness of need to respond to information needs of patients.

 - Recognises the importance of a full understanding of neurotransmitter physiology and the limitations and risks of neuropharmacological treatments in the management of patients.